Coherence and Entanglement in a Non-commutative Spacetime: The Role of the Different Planck Scale Contributions

 In this case, when the system starts in an unentangled state, the deformed composition law contribution is not strong enough to produce non-zero concurrence.
 For an initially entangled state, the concurrence evolves similarly to the behavior shown in Fig.~\ref{fig:conc} for the same set of parameters.

-Regarding the $l_1$-norm of coherence and quantum discord, the system behaves similarly to Figs.~\ref{fig:coh} and \ref{fig:qdisc}.
-This provides evidence that the open quantum system is actively creating and maintaining superpositions between the particles.
+Regarding the $l_1$-norm of coherence and quantum mutual information, the system behaves similarly to Figs.~\ref{fig:coh} and \ref{fig:qdisc}.
+This provides evidence that the quantum spacetime, which acts as an environment of the two-qubit system, actively preserving the coherence of the system.
 Although it dissipates entanglement, it helps create and preserve classical and quantum correlations beyond entanglement.
-The reason for this behavior is in the fact that the Lindbladian ${\cal P}_{ab}$ is not diagonal due to the superposition of momenta in this model, as can be seen in \eqref{eq:pab}.
+The reason for this behavior is in the fact that the Lindbladian $P_{ab}$ is not diagonal due to the superposition of momenta in this model, as can be seen in \eqref{eq:pab}.
 This property is responsible for giving a non-null contribution from the open system represented by the quantum spacetime and creating superpositions in this model.